There are countless reasons why having a standard system for how you organize your files is going to save your life.

 Whether you are the editor, producer, or shooter on a project, you should always keep your assets neatly organized… because there’s nothing scarier than aimlessly searching for files while on a tight deadline.

-Knowing where your files are is something that will save your editor tons of time and it’ll be a huge lifesaver for your archiving process.
-A standard folder structure also allows you to work in editing teams efficiently, and will drastically reduce the risk of technical errors — which are ultimately going to hurt your story.
+Knowing where files are located is something that will save your editor tons of time (it will also be a be a huge lifesaver for your archiving system).
+Having a standard folder structure allows you to work efficiently if you are in an team and also drastically reduces the risk of encountering technical errors — which are ultimately going to hurt your story.

-While there are certainly more exciting topics in this world than “folder structure” — this is something that we’ve found saves us hours of time in post, and many headaches.
+While there are certainly more exciting topics in this world than folder structure — this is a practice we’ve found to save us hours of time in post, and many, many, many headaches.

 Having a working folder structure is invaluable!

-And what’s more important: having a folder structure that works for you and your team.
-We’re sharing ours with you because we know how helpful an example is when figuring this stuff out — but we’re not saying you have to copy our exact structure.
+Equally as important is to create a folder structure that is unique to your projects and works for you and your team.
+We’re sharing ours because we know how helpful an example is when figuring this stuff out — but we’re not saying you have to copy our exact structure.
 Find what works for best for you and stick to the plan!